-5.4 Additionally, the notified body may pay unexpected visits to the manufacturer.
-During such visits the notified body may, if necessary, carry out product tests, or have them carried out under its responsibility, to verify that the quality system is functioning correctly.
+5.4 In addition, the notified body may pay unexpected visits to the manufacturer.
+During such visits the notified body may, if necessary, carry out instrument tests, or have them carried out, in order to check the proper functioning of the quality system.
 It shall provide the manufacturer with a visit report and, if tests have been carried out, with a test report.